UkiDLucas/UkiDLucas/README.md

 ### About myself

-As the Software, Firmware, and System Engineering director, I work on LiDAR technology for Advanced Driver Assistance Systems (ADAS) in the autonomous Vehicle industry.
+As the **Software, Firmware, and System Engineering director**, I work on LiDAR technology for Advanced Driver Assistance Systems (ADAS) in the **Autonomous Vehicle** industry.

 In my free time, I love to study various subjects ranging from behavioral studies to hard sciences.